 - Phishing.
 Phishing is an old method of attack but still potent.
 The idea is to trick you into disclosing personal information like credit card numbers, passwords, usernames, and more.
 The email will appear to come from a person or business you trust and they look less and less like spam.
 If you don’t detect the threat and give them what they want, your information goes directly to the thieves.
 They then use it to make purchases, steal your identity, and other nefarious activities.

 - Ransomware.
 This threat takes control of single computers and networks, completely blocking out the end-user until they pay a ransom.
 The returns are high for thieves because they can extort large sums of money from victims to get their systems back.
-It doesn't need a lot of effort either making it a favorite attack for cybercriminals.
-The rise of cryptocurrency and Internet of Things (IoT) devices have boosted the popularity ransomware even more.
+It doesn’t need a lot of effort either making it a favorite attack for cybercriminals.
+The rise of cryptocurrency and Internet of Things (IoT) devices has boosted the popularity of ransomware even more.

 - Viruses and Worms.
 These threats are older than many internet users.
 They are still very dangerous.
-Computer viruses are now deployed in everyday documents and spreadsheets and can wait until indefinitely for activation.
+Computer viruses are now deployed in everyday documents and spreadsheets and can wait indefinitely for activation.
 When you open an infected file, viruses infect the computer.
 Worms are different, spreading throughout a computer and replicating to infect all files on the computer.

 How ISPs Can Take a More Active Security Role